Like the toilet paper shortage, panic buying gas worsens impact of Colonial Pipeline hack

 WASHINGTON — Hit by a cyberattack, the operator of a major U.S. fuel pipeline said Monday it hopes to have services mostly restored by the end…

-To help, the Federal Motor Carrier Safety Administration on Sunday will waive until June 8 regulations governing the consecutive hours that commercial truckers can drive and the number of breaks they must take.
+To help, the Federal Motor Carrier Safety Administration on Sunday waived until June 8 regulations governing the consecutive hours that commercial truckers can drive and the number of breaks they must take.

 Louisiana is one of 18 states where commercial truck drivers have the waiver when they are "supporting emergency relief efforts transporting gasoline, diesel, jet fuel and other refined petroleum products into the affected states," the emergency declaration says.